16th April, 2023

 Note: If there is DHCP in the network, TrueNAS will use that and you will be shown which IP to use to reach the web UI.
 You can change to manual settings inside the web UI.

 And that concludes the first guide.
-Next is to setup network, iSCSI initiator and Storage Pools.
+Next is to setup addtional network interfaces, iSCSI initiator and Storage Pools.

 Related Posts